puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --nodes <FILE>
   Specifies a file to read node-names from.
 If the file name is '-' file names are read from standard in.
 Each white-space separated sequence of characters is taken as a node name.
-  This may be combined with additional nodes given on the command line.
-Duplicate entries (in given file, or on command line) are skipped.
-Deactivated and nodes for which there are no facts available are skipped.
+  This can be combined with additional nodes given on the command line.
+Duplicated entries, deactivated nodes, and nodes with no facts available are skipped.

 * --preview-environment <ENV-NAME> | --pe <ENV-NAME>
   Makes the preview compilation take place in the given <ENV-NAME>.